dhrubo55/personal-blog/content/posts/day96-part2.md

 ## 3. ThreadFactory: Production-Ready Thread Management

-**The Problem:** Thread dumps show dozens of threads all named `pool-1-thread-X`.
-Without meaningful names, it's nearly impossible to debug which pool is causing issues.
+**The Problem:** Your thread dump shows dozens of threads named `pool-1-thread-X`.
+You can't debug which pool causes the issue.

-Proper thread naming and configuration is essential for production debugging.
-A custom ThreadFactory gives you control over thread creation and helps with monitoring and troubleshooting.
+Custom ThreadFactory gives you control over thread creation.
+Name threads for easier debugging and monitoring.

 **The Solution:** Custom ThreadFactory with meaningful names and proper configuration.